 You need to consider a POST only if you're facing a life-threatening medical condition.
 If you're healthy, you need only a living will and health care power of attorney to provide a full set of wishes for your treatment in the event of an unexpected accident or medical crisis.

 On the other hand, a patient diagnosed with a terminal illness or frailty that requires care in a medical setting -- or ongoing care at home -- may need a POST in addition to traditional health care directives.
 That’s because a living will and medical power of attorney may not be enough to prevent medical personnel from resuscitating a patient in an emergency.
 For that, it's important to have a medical order such as a POST.
 If you feel strongly that you don’t want emergency measures at the end of life -- or if you’re caring for someone who feels that way -- find out about making a POST in addition to your other health care directives.

 For details about preparing health care directives, see West Virginia Living Wills and Medical Powers of Attorney: What You Need to Know.

 For More Information

-To learn more, and to view an example of the West Virginia POST form, visit the website of the West Virginia Center for End of Life Care.
+To learn more, and to view an example of the West Virginia POST form, visit the website of the West Virginia University Center for Ethics and Law.
 To prepare a POST form for yourself or a loved one, talk to your doctor.